Tiny houses? So passe! The micro house is the sustainable dwelling of the future. Here’s why

 By Jody McCutcheon

 So no wonder Studio Liu Lubin of Beijing has designed a habitation structure that can be faithfully described as several rooms in one.
 Its guiding principle is the consolidation of function.
+Meet the micro house.

 The architectural concept relies on minimal space requirements for basic indoor activities like sitting, laying down and standing.
-The Micro-house’s form acts as either furniture (chair or bed) or architecture (wall or ceiling).
-In one position, the Micro-house is a sleeping area.
+The micro house’s form acts as either furniture (chair or bed) or architecture (wall or ceiling).
+In one position, the micro house is a sleeping area.
 Rotate the structure and it turns into a sitting area, or a washroom, or a workshop, etc. And no matter the orientation, the ceiling always offers enough headroom.

-Just as neat is the fact that the Micro-house can be utilised as a single, multi-functional room, or it can be stacked together with other Micro-houses, like Tetris pieces, to create a larger house, or even a small neighbourhood of sorts.
+Just as neat is the fact that the Micro-house can be utilised as a single, multi-functional room, or it can be stacked together with other micro houses.
+They kind of act like Tetris pieces, to create a larger house, or even a small neighbourhood of sorts.

-- 5 Ways Smoking Harms The Environment - Jan 10, 2021
+- 5 Ways Smoking Harms The Environment - 01/10/2021

-- Aspartame Facts: The Bitter Truth About Aspartame - Sep 20, 2020
+- Aspartame Facts: The Bitter Truth About Aspartame - 09/20/2020